quarklang/QUARK/docs/LRM-v2.md

 **Braces** -- Braces indicate a block of statements.

 **Semicolon** -- Semicolons are used at the end of every statement as a terminator.
+Semicolons are also used to separate rows in the matrix data type.

 **Colon** -- Colons are used to denote slicing in arrays and within a function declaration.
 In a function declaration, formal arguments appear between the colon and a left curly brace.

+**Dollar Sign** -- Dollar sign separates the numerator value from the denominator value in a fraction data type.

 ###Escape Sequences
 Certain characters within strings need to be preceded by a backslash.
 These characters and the sequences to produce them in a string are: